Symposium

 A Celebration of New Zealand | Gala Dinner

 Wrap up the symposium in style with our gala dinner celebrating the best of New Zealand!
-Indulge in cool-climate wines and delicious local kai (food) and soak up the vibrant atmosphere, elevated by New Zealand’s favourite MC Te Radar.
+Indulge in cool-climate wines and delicious local kai (food) and soak up the vibrant atmosphere.
+This is the perfect way to conclude an incredible symposium!

 6.30pm